SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 }
 ```

-The progress tracker must be explicitly bound to a player using the dedicated `bind(_:to:)` modifier.
 This `TimeSlider` can then be inserted into your player view hierarchy:

 ```swift
 struct PlayerView: View {